TrueWinter/SnowMail/README.md

 ```

 > [!NOTE]
 > While it is possible to run SnowMail without Docker, using Docker allows you to set up a SnowMail instance with MongoDB and an SMTP server in just a few commands.
+The documentation assumes you have installed SnowMail using Docker.

 SnowMail runs on port 8025 by default.
 It is recommended to run SnowMail behind a reverse proxy with SSL configured.